 Instructors will receive an account number for their course and the funds will be managed at the college level.

 Instructors will be given until June 30 of the fiscal year following the awarding of a grant to utilize this funding.
 Quarterly reminders will be sent to instructors with account balances and expenditure dates.
-At the end of the fiscal year, any remaining funds in the account will be returned to ELO.
-Instructors may request one six-month extension from the ELO Instructional Development Coordinator with very good reason.
+At the end of the fiscal year, any remaining funds in the account will be returned to ELO/ College.
+Instructors may request one six-month extension from the ELO Instructional Development Coordinator for a valid reason.

 - Honorarium expenses for guest speakers